Michigan AG alleges opponent lied about Nassar probe

 GRAND RAPIDS, Mich.
-(AP) — Michigan’s attorney general alleged Monday that his opponent in the governor’s race didn’t tell the truth about her handling of the prosecution of serial sexual abuser Larry Nassar, accusing her of an “integrity gap” that disqualifies her for the state’s top job.
+(AP) — Michigan’s attorney general alleged Monday that his opponent in the governor’s race did not tell the truth about her handling of the prosecution of serial sexual abuser Larry Nassar, accusing her of an “integrity gap” that disqualifies her for the state’s top job.

 Republican Bill Schuette stepped up his criticism of Democrat Gretchen Whitmer after the first woman to publicly identify herself as one of Nassar’s victims — Rachael Denhollander — also called into question Whitmer’s account.
 Whitmer said last week that she “referred” the case to Schuette’s office when she was an interim county prosecutor in 2016, vehemently denying a GOP online ad that says she “refused” to prosecute the former Michigan State University and USA Gymnastics doctor for sex assaults.